ahmadreza-log/simple-monitor/README.md

 # 🖥️ Simple Monitor

-A comprehensive system monitoring tool built with Go that provides real-time insights into your system's performance, CPU usage, memory consumption, and more.
+A comprehensive system monitoring tool built with Go that provides real-time insights into your system's performance, CPU usage, memory consumption, disk usage, network activity, and process monitoring.

 ## ✨ Features